-statement by Mary Ann Barclay following her interview with her ordination board
+statement by M Barclay following their interview with their ordination board

 It’s been a long journey starting with my 17-year-old self wondering if I might be called to ministry, to all of the steps that have led me to this point: the Bishop’s rulings, the Judicial Council reviews, the preparation.
 Just two weeks ago I allowed myself to really imagine the possibility that I would be commissioned as Deacon in June.
 The mere thought of it was challenging to grasp.
 The closeness of it, the possibility, only a short month away.
 It felt surreal.
 All the reasons I “can’t” be ordained despite God’s call weigh so heavily on my heart and mind that even imagining the reality of my denomination affirming my ministry can be too painful or seem too absurd to even allow myself in a daydream.